babel/website/docs/editors.md

 from the Package Control menu and follow the [instructions](https://github.com/babel/babel-sublime#installation).

-### vim
+### Vim

-Install the [vim-javascript](https://github.com/pangloss/vim-javascript) bundle, which brings both improved syntax highlighting and indention support for JavaScript to vim.
+Install the [vim-javascript](https://github.com/pangloss/vim-javascript) plugin, which brings both improved syntax highlighting and indention support for JavaScript to Vim.

 Another option is to use [yajs.vim](https://github.com/othree/yajs.vim) with [es.next.syntax](https://github.com/othree/es.next.syntax.vim).